 5.4 The Council, in consultation with its federal partners, will increase identification, advocacy and/or sponsorship of legislative, regulatory, policy, procedure and/or practice changes to increase access to quality education services throughout the lifespan for people with I/DD.
 5.4A What do services/supports currently look like in your region?
 Both weaknesses and strengths.
 Strengths: Information is provided Advocacy opportunities are shared with families Transition meetings between agencies are regular to address concerns Weakness: Do not know of inclusive education services except community college courses which are only available to some (not those who need 1:1 support) 5.4B What are the barriers to full implementation of this objective?
 Large population Economically depressed region Public participation and advocacy impacted due to - large Latino population, monolingual population, working class population, migrant labor Limited resources State provides the same # of manpower to the largest geographic area as another smaller county which prevents people's access to advocacy resources 5.4C What types of activities would you recommend to help accomplish this objective?
-More resources More programs for all minorities Programs to encourage and reward parent advocates to encourage other parents to become involved Public - private partnerships 5.4D Anything else we need to know? • No
+More resources More programs for all minorities Programs to encourage and reward parent advocates to encourage other parents to become involved Public - private partnerships 5.4D Anything else we need to know? • No and decrease the disparity in available information, which describes services and supports that may be purchased throughout California's Regional Center system, by translating and 6.1 providing that information in Spanish and tracking statewide POS disparity data for Spanish speaking self advocates and families.
+Strengths: • Increased trainings on Social Security and Medicaid benefits by the What do Transportation involvement on route development and access to services/supports paratransit services has increased currently look like in 6.1A • SCDD local office sits on the Access Board for sunline transit your region?
+Both Weakness: weaknesses and Do not know of any supports to access community-based services strengths. available to general population Effort is being made to provide all literature and meetings in Spanish. • Large population Economically depressed region Public participation and advocacy impacted due to - large Latino population, monolingual population, working class population, What are the barriers migrant labor 6.1B to full implementation Limited resources, very few programs developed for the region of this objective?
+State provides the same # of manpower to the largest geographic area as another smaller county which prevents people's access to advocacy resources More resources What types of More programs for all minorities activities would you Programs to encourage and reward parent advocates to encourage 6.1C recommend to help other parents to become involved accomplish this Public - private partnerships objective?
+More involvement of bilingual family members and translators Anything else we need

-Californians with I/DD and their families reflecting the diversity of the state will have increased information and supports to access community-based services available to the general population.
+Californians with I/DD and their families reflecting the diversity of the state will have increased information and supports to access community based services available to the general population.